Table of contents

 Frequently Asked Questions

-Do LucidPro funded accounts still require minimum profitable days?
+Do LucidPro funded accounts require minimum profitable days?

 How does the 3-day payout cycle work on LucidPro?

 The cycle starts the day after your previous payout or account activation.
-After 3 trading days, you can request a payout if you've met the profit goal and passed the 35% consistency check.
-If you haven't met the goal by Day 3, the cycle extends until you do.
-The 3-day minimum is a floor, not a fixed window.
+After 3 calendar days you can request a payout if you have met the profit goal and passed the 40% consistency check, which in practice needs at least three contributing days.
+If you have not met the goal by Day 3, the cycle extends until you do.
+The 3-day minimum is a floor, not a fixed window, and it is a product-page cadence rather than a documented rule.

 What is the daily loss limit on LucidPro funded accounts?